Kiska Army Airfield

 Kiska Army Airfield is an abandoned military airfield, first Japanese and then US, on Kiska island, Aleutian Islands, Alaska, USA.

 History

 The airfield on Kiska island, and a seaplane base, were built by the occupying Japanese forces during the Second World War in 1942 after the Battle of Dutch Harbor.
-Thousands of US and some Canadian troops landed on 15 August.
+Thousands of US and 6000 Canadian troops landed on 15 August.
 The Japanese garrison of 5,183 troops and civilians were evacuated from the island on July 23 under the cover of fog.